Make or break moment for Myanmar reforms in opaque telecoms sector

 Human Rights Watch warned the draft bill incorporated proposals drawn up under the junta that violate freedom of expression.

-A confidential tender invitation obtained by Reuters says firms might be required to restrict or intercept communications or let the government "utilise telecommunications equipment" during any public emergency, which was not defined.
+A confidential tender invitation obtained by Reuters says firms might be required to restrict or intercept communications or let the government "utilize telecommunications equipment" during any public emergency, which was not defined.

 The government plans to create a new regulator by 2015 and will transform the current one, Myanmar Post and Telecommunications (MPT), into a majority state-owned company.

-The two international telecom companies that win licences will find themselves competing against incumbents that plan joint ventures to raise capital and expand their networks.
+The two international telecom companies that win licenses will find themselves competing against incumbents that plan joint ventures to raise capital and expand their networks.

-The sector is dominated by MPT, whose SIM cards went for as much as $7,000 (4,552.85 pounds) when they were introduced a decade and a half ago and still cost more than $200 today.

 Two other companies have much smaller networks: Yatanarpon, which is majority government-owned and primarily an Internet service provider until now, and Myanmar Economic Corporation (MEC), a labyrinthine, army-owned holding company.